-American flights to and from the Republic of Finland, while the United States of America granted the latter a limited number of new traffic rights.
-That liberalisation was carried further by the rider of 4 September 1994.
-By virtue of that rider, the Republic of Finland was granted slightly wider, but not unlimited, traffic rights.

-- The documents before the Court show that, in 1992, the United States of America took the initiative in offering to various European States the possibility of concluding a bilateral 'open skies' agreement.
-Such an agreement was intended to facilitate alliances between American and European carriers and conform to a number of criteria set out by the American Government such as free access to all routes, the granting of unlimited route and traffic rights, the fixing of prices in accordance with a system of 'mutual disapproval' for air routes between the parties to the agreement, the possibility of sharing codes, etc. - 25 During 1993 and 1994, the United States of America intensified its efforts to conclude bilateral air transport agreements under the 'open skies' policy with as many European States as possible. - In a letter sent to Member States on 17 November 1994, the Commission drew their attention to the negative effects that such bilateral agreements could have on the Community and stated its position to the effect that that type of agreement was likely to affect internal Community legislation.
-It added that negotiation of such agreements could be carried out effectively, and in a legally valid manner, only at the Community level. - In the course of negotiations on 23 and 24 March 1995, representatives of the Finnish and American Governments reached a consensus on the amendment of the 1949 Agreement and the 1980 Protocol.
-That consensus was confirmed on 9 June 1995 by an exchange of diplomatic notes.
+25 During 1993 and 1994, the United States of America intensified its efforts to conclude bilateral air transport agreements under the 'open skies' policy with as many European States as possible.
+26 In a letter sent to Member States on 17 November 1994, the Commission drew their attention to the negative effects that such bilateral agreements would have on the Community and stated its position to the effect that that type of agreement was likely to affect internal Community legislation.
+It added that negotiation of such agreements could be carried out effectively, and in a legally valid manner, only at Community level.
+27 During negotiations held on 7 and 8 March 1995, representatives of the Austrian and American Governments reached a consensus on the amendment of the 1989 Agreement.
+The consensus was subsequently confirmed by an exchange of diplomatic notes.
+28 Thus, in 1995, the following amendments were made to the 1989 Agreement ('the 1995 amendments').
+In the body of the text of that agreement, Articles 1 (Definitions), 2 (Grant of Rights), 3 (Designation and Authorisation), 7 (Aviation Security), 8 (Commercial Opportunities), 9 (Customs Duties and Charges), 10 (User Charges), 11 (Fair Competition), 12 (Pricing), 14 (Settlement of Disputes) and 16 (Multilateral Agreement) were amended or revoked in order to make the agreement comply with the American 'open skies' model agreement.
+In addition, an Article 12 bis, relating to intermodal services, was added.
+Furthermore,

-- Thus, in 1995, the following amendments were made to the 1949 Agreement, as amended by the 1980 Protocol, and also to that protocol ('the 1995 amendments').
-In the body of the text of that agreement, Articles 1 (Definitions), 3 (Designation and Authorisation), 4 (Customs Duties and Charges), 5 (Safety), 7 (Revocation of Authorisation), and 12 (Settlement of Disputes) were amended, while Articles 10, 11 and 13 were revoked.
-Certain articles of the 1980 Protocol, such as Articles 5 (Fair Competition) and 6 (Pricing), were also amended, and Articles 2, 3, 4 and 15 of that protocol were replaced by Route Tables I and II in Annex I to that Protocol.
-An Annex II was also added to the protocol, concerning CRSs. - Article 7 of the 1949 Agreement, as amended in 1995, provides that, without prejudice to Article 9, concerning notice of withdrawal from the agreement, each party reserves the right to prohibit or revoke the exercise of the rights specified in the annexes to the protocol by an airline designated by the other party where it is not satisfied that a substantial part of the ownership and effective control of that airline is vested in nationals of the other party ('the clause on the ownership and control of airlines').
+Annexes I and III, the latter renumbered Annex II, to the 1989 Agreement, containing schedules of routes and opportunities for using them, were amended to bring them into line with the American 'open skies' model agreement (in relation, for example, to routes, operational flexibility, charter flights, etc.).

+Finally, an Annex III, concerning CRSs, was added.

+Article 3 of the 1989 Agreement makes the granting by each contracting party of the appropriate operating authorisations and the necessary technical permissions to airlines designated by the other party subject to the condition that a substantial part of the ownership and effective control of that airline be vested in the party designating the airline, nationals of that party, or both ('the clause on the ownership and control of airlines').
+According to Article 4 of that agreement, those authorisations and permissions may be revoked, suspended or limited where the above condition is not fulfilled.

-The pre-litigation procedure
+Pre-litigation procedure

-Having learned that the negotiations for amending the 1949 Agreement and the 1980 Protocol had been successfully concluded, the Commission sent the Finnish Government a letter of formal notice on 6 June 1995, in which it stated, essentially, that, since Community air transport legislation had established a comprehensive system of rules designed to establish an internal market in that sector, Member States no longer had the competence to conclude bilateral agreements such as that which the Republic of Finland had just negotiated with the United States of America.
-It also considered that such an agreement was contrary to primary and secondary Community law.
+Having learned that the negotiations aimed at amending the 1989 Agreement had been successful, the Commission sent the Austrian Government a letter of formal notice on 2 June 1995, in which it stated, essentially, that, since Community air transport legislation had established a comprehensive system of rules designed to establish an internal market in that sector, the Member States no longer had the competence to conclude bilateral agreements such as that which the Republic of Austria had just negotiated with the United States of America.
+Furthermore, it considered that such an agreement was contrary to primary and secondary Community law.

-The Finnish Government having challenged, in its reply of 6 July 1995, the Commission's view on the matter, the Commission sent the Republic of Finland a reasoned opinion on 16 March 1998, in which it concluded that the bilateral commitments resulting from the amendments made in 1995 to the 1949 Agreement and the 1980 Protocol infringed Community law and called upon that Member State to comply with the reasoned opinion within two months from its notification.
+The Austrian Government having challenged, in its reply of 3 July 1995, the Commission's view on the matter, the Commission sent the Republic of Austria a reasoned opinion on 16 March 1998, in which it concluded that the bilateral commitments resulting from the amendments made to the 1989 Agreement in 1995 infringed Community law and called upon that Member State to comply with the reasoned opinion within two months from its notification.